 The existing products are not consumer-facing.
 They target at traveling doctors and nurses.
 Cross-analyzed three home-use ultrasound products, I found that all of them put all the emphasis on the scanning part of the user experience, but not addressing what's before, after, and even beyond scanning.
 There's a general lack of connection between users and doctors, and a tendency to overwhelm users with too much complex data and jargons.
 Also, the lack of a specific users group results in the design being too general.

-Translating complex procedure into simple instruction
+Translating complex procedures into simple instruction

 Breast Ultrasound scanning might seem technical and difficult.
 After diving deep into breast ultrasound exams, I used simple graphics and animation to help users understand how it works.